nginxinc/docker-nginx-amplify/README.md

 The following list summarizes existing limitations of monitoring Docker containers with Amplify:

  * In order for the agent to collect [additional NGINX metrics](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) the NGINX logs should be kept inside the container (by default the NGINX logs are redirected to the Docker log collector).
-At this time the agent can obtain NGINX log files directly from storage or via syslog.
+Alternatively the NGINX logs can be fed to the agent via [syslog](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-syslog).
- * In "aggregate" mode, some of the OS metrics and metadata are not collected.
+ * In "aggregate" mode, some of the OS metrics and metadata are not collected (e.g. CPU usage, and hostnames).
  * The agent can only monitor NGINX from inside the container.
 It is not currently possible to run the agent in a separate container and monitor the neighboring containers running NGINX.

 We've been working on improving the support for Docker even more.
 Stay tuned!